 - Here is a quiz you can use to see if you can figure out what learning style your child is.

 Figuring out your preferred teaching style:

-Homeschool affords the opportunity to approach learning and teaching from a very unique and outside the box points of view.
+Homeschool affords the opportunity to approach learning and teaching from unique and outside the box points of view.
 Or you can go completely with the traditional way children are taught if you’d prefer.
-Some of the more popular methods include Charlotte Mason, Classical, Unit Studies, Unschooling, and an eclectic approach where you take the best of all the others to make your own mix and match style.
+Some popular methods include Charlotte Mason, Classical, Unit Studies, Unschooling, and an eclectic approach where you take the best of all the others to make your own mix and match style.

 - Learn more about homeschool methods.

 - Or try this one: What Kind of Homeschooler Are You?